 Working with Server Certificates

 Some AWS services can use server certificates that you manage with IAM or AWS Certificate Manager (ACM).
 In many cases, we recommend that you use ACM to provision, manage, and deploy your SSL/TLS certificates.
-With ACM, you can request an SSL/TLS certificate, deploy it on AWS resources such as Elastic Load Balancers or Amazon CloudFront distributions, and let ACM handle certificate renewals for you.
+With ACM, you can request an SSL/TLS certificate, deploy it on AWS resources such as Elastic Load Balancers, Amazon CloudFront distributions, or AWS Elastic Beanstalk environments, and let ACM handle certificate renewals for you.
 SSL/TLS certificates provisioned through ACM are free.

-If you instead want to use SSL/TLS certificates that you purchased from a 3rd-party certificate vendor, then you can use IAM to upload, verify, rename, or delete the SSL/TLS certificates that you use AWS services.
-You must work with your certificate vendor to renew SSL/TLS certificates that expire and then upload them to IAM.
+If you instead want to use SSL/TLS certificates that you purchased from a 3rd-party certificate vendor, then you can use IAM to upload, verify, rename, or delete these certificates.
+When your SSL/TLS certificates expire, you must work with your certificate vendor to renew them and then upload them to IAM.

-You can use AWS Certificate Manager to provision certificates for the following services:
+You can use ACM Certificates or 3rd-party certificates with the following AWS services:

 AWS Elastic Beanstalk.
 For more information, see Configuring HTTPS for your Elastic Beanstalk Environment in the AWS Elastic Beanstalk Developer Guide.